wheelibin/spirograph/README.md

 You can add as many "cogs" as you like and specify the hole position on the cog.

-The maths was taken from the wikipedia article.
+Massive credit to this article for simplifying the maths behind plotting the points: https://www.physicstomato.com/spirographs/